riganti/dotvvm-docs/Pages/concepts/dothtml-markup/server-side-styles.md

 ### Matching by view location or data context type

 The styles are applied during the compilation of a view.
-The `StyleMatchContext` has methods for checking data contexts, ancestors, and other properties of the object.
-You can even check whether the view the object is included in is in a specific directory:
+The `StyleMatchContext` has methods for checking data contexts, ancestors, view file location and any other properties of the control.

 ```CSHARP
 config.Styles.Register<GridView>(c =>